 Appeals & Reporting Changes in Circumstance

 You may appeal if you believe that your financial aid award did not fully consider your individual circumstances.
-The 2015-16 financial aid award appeal deadline is March 31, 2016.
-The 2016-17 financial aid award appeal deadline is March 31, 2017.
+The financial aid appeal deadline is March 31 of each applicable academic year.
 Appeals typically will not be accepted after this date.

 Adjustments are sometimes made when your cost of attendance exceeds that expected of the average student and the situation relates directly to your ability to remain enrolled in your degree program.
 These budget increases are made on an individualized, case-by-case basis.